cms-PdmV/Gitbook/mccontact/rules-for-run3-2024-dataset-names.md

 When madspin is used, please append to the name, e.g.: `powheg-madspin-pythia8`,  `madgraph-madspin-pythia8`.

+When merging methods are used in MadGraph/MG5\_aMC@NLO, the generator name should be `madgraphMLM` for LO and `amcatnloFXFX` for NLO.

 ### Some full examples

 This is a list of examples, comparing OLD (not ok) and NEW names (following the current rules).